amschwartz/PayzenWebServicesSDK/README.md

 ## Basic Usage ##
 To use this SDK in your Java project:

-If you use Maven or other software project management tool, you will found the dependency here:
+If you use Maven or other software project management tool, you will find the dependency here:

 http://mvnrepository.com/artifact/com.profesorfalken/PayzenWebServicesSDK/0.2